 When using a no gas MIG welder you can weld in windy conditions with no problem.

 So, if you’re working on a project outside and it’s a windy day, don’t worry because flux core is perfect for that.

 What makes using a no gas MIG welder outside so good is that the wire has a flux inside and it creates a slag on top of the weld bead as it cools.

 This slag protects the weld puddle from windy conditions and keeps the atmospheric gases off of the weld puddle.

-The reason you can’t use MIG in windy conditions is because the shielding gas will get blown away, and you’ll be left with porosity in your welds.
+The reason you can’t use MIG in windy conditions is that the shielding gas will get blown away, and you’ll be left with porosity in your welds.